kikito/tween.lua/README.md

 local complete = t:set(clock)
 ```

-Moves a tween's internal clock to a particular time.
+Moves a tween's internal clock to a particular moment.

 * `t` is a tween returned by `tween.new`
 * `clock` is a positive number or 0.
 It's the new value of the tween's internal clock.
 * `complete` works like in `t:update`; it's `true` if the tween has reached its end, and `false` otherwise.

-If clock is greater than `t.time`, then the values in `t.subject` will be equal to `t.target`, and `t.clock` will
+If clock is greater than `t.duration`, then the values in `t.subject` will be equal to `t.target`, and `t.clock` will
-be equal to `t.time`.
+be equal to `t.duration`.

 ``` lua